Date of birth: 06/06/2000

 International Teams: The dZi Foundation and World Bicycle Relief

-My partnership with both charities formed through Zwift – a virtual world application that users can ride or run in, by pedalling on a stationary bike or running on a treadmill.
-I have ridden, raced and fundraised for both the dZi Foundation and World Bicycle Relief, collectively raising over £1,200.
+I have been a member of Zwift – a virtual world application that users can ride or run in, by pedalling on a stationary bike or running on a treadmill – since Autumn 2015, and have supported two charity teams both in-game and in-real-life since: The dZi Foundation and World Bicycle Relief.
+In both cases, I have seen the awareness and support for both charities blossom over the last couple of years.

 The dZi Foundation